wevsty/KVM-over-USB/README_en-us.md

 ### Hardware photos
 ![image](https://github.com/wevsty/KVM-over-USB/blob/main/document/hardware_photos.jpg)

+### Other Compatible Hardware
+According to the feedback from our users, the NanoKVM-USB manufactured by Sipeed can also be used with the client provided in this project.

 ## Software
 The software client of the project is based on the source code of [KVM-Card-Mini-PySide6](https://github.com/ElluIFX/KVM-Card-Mini-PySide6) with modifications, and adapts CH9329 for keyboard and mouse input.